Mainstay: the person or thing that something depends on most in order to continue or be successful.

 There was a time where I was taken aback by the websphere.
 I was discouraged, I was confused, I was overwhelmed — mainly due to the fact that I was blind as a bat flying in daytime.
-Thing is, to get the necessary control over something, you need to first and foremost have even the minimal knowledge of how it works; and to know the mechanism behind a process, you need to learn it as to be capable of designing your subsystems, as to be able to operate it as you wish and be the chief on top of that creation… and that’s from where stem my habitual frustration, which most of the time affects my online posting mood.
+Thing is, to get the necessary control over something you need to first and foremost have the minimal knowledge of how it works; and to know the mechanism behind a process you need to learn it as to be capable of designing your own subsystems, so as to be able to operate it as you wish and be the chief on top of that creation… and that’s from where stem my habitual frustration, which most of the time affects my online posting mood.
 I never had any whatsoever control.
 I am a simple user.

 With time I came to understand that the main ingredient to be a successful digital entrepreneur is in fact your ICT knowledge, or any other direct affiliation you might have with the internet system.
 And that’s where I got it wrong right from the start.
 I am not a web developer, I have no single knowledge of the in-depth of how ICT systems work, nor am I affiliated to any of these subjects — I am only a droplet in the digital lagoon, where my mind is filled of dreams while surfing on the surface of the sea, and not caring at all what lies underneath.